-The novel follows Grenouille, a social misfit equipped with the most highly-attuned nez ever known to man, as he discovers the delicacy and complexity of creating perfume.
+If you’ve ever read Patrick Süskind’s Perfume: The Story of a Murderer, then you will most likely have developed a heightened appreciation of the art of perfumery.
+The novel follows Jean-Baptiste Grenouille, a social misfit equipped with the most highly-attuned nez ever known to man, as he discovers the delicacy and complexity of creating perfume.
 The painstaking process of pressing thousands of rose petals to create a single vial of essence, the intricate art of extracting fragrance from flowers embalmed in wax, the composition, almost musical, of twelve “notes” per fragrance, crowned by a thirteenth star note: these practises are beautifully described in the book, to the point where you almost feel you can smell what you are reading.
+If any of this sounds intriguing to you, then the musée du parfum will be, too.

 Right near the beautiful Opéra Garnier, setting of The Phantom of the Opera, in a townhouse designed by one of Garnier’s students, the Museum of Perfume is a quiet delight.
 The first couple of rooms are devoted to various artefacts and utensils associated with the history of perfume making: pretty perfume vials and bottles and cauldron-like vats.
 However, the best part of the museum is its more interactive rooms: look out for the selection of wax essences you can smell and try to guess at.
 Another highlight is the original orgue à parfum, or perfume organ, the master parfumeur’s ultimate tool, which allows you to layer the infamous thirteen-note perfume, much like you would a song.